(G)I-DLE and MONSTA X to perform at Europe's biggest K-pop festival

 K-pop acts (G)I-DLE and MONSTA X are set to perform at KPOP.FLEX, Europe’s largest K-pop festival next year.

 (G)I-DLE and MONSTA X are the first two of a total of seven K-pop acts that have been announced to perform at KPOP.FLEX, which is said to be Europe’s biggest festival for K-pop.
-The festival is set to take place on May 14, 2022 at the Deutsche Bank Park in Frankfurt, Germany.
+The festival is set to take place on May 14, 2022 at the Deutsche Bank Park in Frankfurt, Germany, with 44,000 fans expected to be in attendance.

-with 44,000 fans expected to be in attendance.
 The five remaining music acts set to perform alongside (G)I-DLE and MONSTA X have yet to be unveiled, but more details are expected to be announced in the coming weeks.

 KPOP.FLEX will be the first K-pop multi-group concert to ever hit Europe, and it aims to grow the European K-pop listening audience through a five-year plan that will target the continent specifically, according to a press release.
 Tickets for the festival will go on sale at 9am GMT from December 10 onwards via Ticketmaster here.